North Carolina men’s divorce attorneys provide answers to frequently asked questions about divorce laws and the divorce process in North Carolina.

 It is important to speak to an attorney about the specifics of your case to determine whether or not an annulment is a viable option.

-In North Carolina, in order to file for an Absolute Divorce you must wait until you and your spouse have been separated for one year and one party must have resided in state for six months prior to the filing of the action.
+Yes.
+According to NC divorce laws, in order to file for an Absolute Divorce you must wait until you and your spouse have been separated for one year and one party must have resided in North Carolina for six months prior to the filing of the action.

 There is no way to tell when the case will be over.
 Once you file the complaint, the other party has thirty days in which to respond, and they can be granted an extra thirty days if necessary.
 After that time, you can schedule a hearing in front of the judge to hear the divorce.
 If the divorce is uncontested then it can be obtained fairly quickly.